-- 1. Copy the HTML code below, and paste it into a text editor. - Review the comments in the HTML file, and replace the following placeholders with the applicable values: - WEB-DISTRIBUTION-DOMAIN-NAME - RTMP-DISTRIBUTION-DOMAIN-NAME - VIDEO-FILE-NAME - 3.
+- 1. Sign in to the JW Player website.
+If you don't already have a JW Player account, create one. - 2.
+On the Downloads page, get the license key for the player that you downloaded earlier in this tutorial. - 3.
+Copy the HTML code below, and paste it into a text editor. - Review the comments in the HTML file, and replace the following placeholders with the applicable values: - WEB-DISTRIBUTION-DOMAIN-NAME - RTMP-DISTRIBUTION-DOMAIN-NAME - VIDEO-FILE-NAME - LICENSE-KEY - 5.
 Save the file with a .html filename extension, for example, jwplayer-example.html.